Close

 When choosing a storage solution, consider factors like project complexity, budget, and stakeholder needs to find the best fit for your Golden Thread implementation.

-What are the Golden Thread rules?
+What Are The Golden Thread Rules?

-When does the Golden Thread start?
+When Does The Golden Thread Start?

-The responsibility for maintaining and access the Golden Thread shifts throughout the building's lifecycle:
+Golden Thread of the Building Safety Act explained by BESAThe responsibility for maintaining and access the Golden Thread shifts throughout the building's lifecycle:

 During Design and Construction: